-The set of King's Colonials badges I have shown here is the only full set I have seen to date of all of the Regimental and Squadron headdress and collar badges with shoulder titles and tunic button.
-The Australian collar badges were on loan for the photograph but I now have added a pair to my own collection.
+The set of King's Colonials badges I have shown here is the only full set I have seen to date of all of the Regimental and Squadron headdress and collar badges with shoulder titles and tunic buttons.

 Contemporary photographs provide a unique insight into the uniforms and badges of the King’s Colonials, King Edward’s Horse and 2nd King Edward’s Horse and the manner in which they were worn.
 A friend and major collaborator on this project whom I met on the Great War Forum

 , Darren O’Brien was very fortunate to have acquired a collection of photographs with annotations of the King’s Colonials by R. J. (Bob) Smith who made a detailed study of many of the British yeomanry regiments.
 The access to these photographs and notes was a turning point in being able to more critically detail the uniform and badges of the King's Colonials and King Edward's Horse.
 This material was supplemented through the purchase of a photograph album of the King’s Colonials on annual camp in the period 1902-04.
 I am indebted to Simon Jervis for sourcing this album.

 I am deeply grateful to several friends and acquaintances who have generously provided copies of photographs, measurements and notes on the badges and uniforms of the King’s Colonials, King Edward’s Horse and 2nd King Edward’s Horse.
-My thanks to an unnamed Sydney collector, Ian Barker, Gardner Bell, Mike Bekkett, Pat Birley, John Burridge, Timothy Connolly, Steve Bosley, Iain Davidson, Michael T. Finchen, Rod Flood, Phil Garland, Simon Jervis, Rob Miller, Jon Mills, Griff Morgan-Jones, Geoff Newman, David Oldham, Laurie Osborne, Alex Rice, Paul Spellman, James Stevenson, David Stewart, Victor Taboika, Pierre Vandervelden and Garry White.
+My thanks to an unnamed Sydney collector, Robert Andrews, Ian Barker, Gardner Bell, Mike Bekkett, Pat Birley, John Burridge, Timothy Connolly, Steve Bosley, Iain Davidson, Michael T. Finchen, Rod Flood, Phil Garland, Simon Jervis, Rob Miller, Jon Mills, Griff Morgan-Jones, Geoff Newman, the late David Oldham, Laurie Osborne, Alex Rice, Paul Spellman, James Stevenson, David Stewart, Victor Taboika, Pierre Vandervelden and Garry White.
 Many of these friends I have met through the British & Commonwealth Military Badge Forum

 Peter Nemaric deserves special thanks for sharing several excellent photographs of the King’s Colonials and King Edwards Horse.
 Peter created and manages the King Edward’s Horse website